Building a Sustainable Acupuncture Workforce

 The Acupuncture Workforce Alliance is a group of practitioners, educators, and advocates collaborating to modernize licensure pathways, expand access to care, and address the growing workforce crisis facing acupuncture and Eastern medicine across the Northwest and beyond.

-The Crisis
+The Situation

 Scroll to Top